What is platelet-rich plasma?

-- Anti-coagulation therapy (warfarin, dabigatran, heparin)
+- Anti-coagulation therapy (warfarin, dabigatran, heparin).

 Available data are largely based on case series.
 These studies have demonstrated:

-- healing of post-traumatic and vascular wounds, diabetic and chronic ulcers with a combination of PRP and autologous fat supported by a 3-dimensional matrix of hyaluronic acid
+- Healing of post-traumatic and vascular wounds, diabetic and chronic ulcers with a combination of PRP and autologous fat supported by a 3-dimensional matrix of hyaluronic acid

-- healing of open and chronic wounds of the heel and ankle with a combination of PRP and hyaluronic acid
+- Healing of open and chronic wounds of the heel and ankle with a combination of PRP and hyaluronic acid

 Case studies conducted in a number of countries have also shown that for patients who may have moderate wrinkling due to exposure to sunlight and/or simply due to age can benefit from PRP treatment.

-- Results show that when PRP is applied by superficial or deep dermal injection, skin texture, tone and firmness can improve within 3 weeks with ongoing improvements over the next few months.
+- Results show that when PRP is applied by superficial or deep dermal injection, the skin texture, tone and firmness can improve within 3 weeks with ongoing improvements over the next few months.

-- Areas commonly treated using the PRP for rejuvenation include cheeks, around the eyes, jawline, back of hands, neck, knees, elbows, upper arms and post-pregnancy stretch marks.
+- Areas commonly treated using PRP for rejuvenation include cheeks, around the eyes, jawline, back of hands, neck, knees, elbows, upper arms and post-pregnancy stretch marks.